 The PPC affiliate is a media buyer on platforms like Facebook Ads, YouTube Ads, native ads, and more.
 (See our full list of paid traffic sources.)

 Unlike content publishers, PPC affiliates don’t want to spend hours writing blog posts that might take a long time to rank on Google.
 They want immediate results, and there is no faster way to get them than through paid advertising.

-PPC affiliates send users who click on their ads directly to a seller’s sales page (using their affiliate link) or through an intermediate landing page (a.k.a. bridge page).
+PPC affiliates send users who click on their ads directly to a seller’s sales page (using their affiliate link) or through an intermediate landing page (a.k.a. affiliate bridge page).